2 Teens Injured In Drive-By Shooting After Leaving Police Athletic League In South Philly, Police Say

 PHILADELPHIA (CBS) — Two teenagers were shot during a drive-by shooting in South Philadelphia.
 It happened just after 7 p.m.
 Thursday.

-Officers say the pair had just left the nearby Police Athletic League when they were shot at 6th Street and Snyder Avenue.READ MORE: Philadelphia Weather: Dreary, Cool Friday With Sunshine Returning This Weekend
+Officers say the pair had just left the nearby Police Athletic League when they were shot at 6th Street and Snyder Avenue.READ MORE: COVID In Philadelphia: City Expands Vaccine Eligibility To All Residents 16 Years And Older

-An 18-year-old was shot in the foot, and a 19-year-old was hit in the leg.READ MORE: Child, Adult Injured In Wilmington Double Shooting
+An 18-year-old was shot in the foot, and a 19-year-old was hit in the leg.READ MORE: Derek Chauvin Trial: Philadelphia Officials Unveil Plans For Verdict After Urging Local Businesses To Prepare For Possible Unrest

-They are in stable condition.MORE NEWS: Man Threatened To Kill Bus Operator After Being Told To Wear Face Covering, SEPTA Says
+They are in stable condition.MORE NEWS: 'It Was All Based On Lies': Former Temple University Business Dean Moshe Porat Indicted In Rankings Scandal

 For a list of gun violence resources in Philadelphia, click here.